 The gap in property markets between the Northern cities and the South grew during the economic crisis when the price increased drastically below Bristol, at the same time as the rates in the North and the Midlands were advancing bit by bit.
 Currently, the situation has almost reversed with the new hotspot of the real estate market being the cities - Liverpool, Manchester and Leeds, and also regions in the East and the West Midlands.
 The inflow of workers into the northern cities led to higher demand and rise in price in the city such as Melton Mowbray, where prices grew 12.8 percent in the year.
 The city is famous for pork pies and is also known as the Rural Capital of Food.

 Stamp duty exemption has been a successful initiative towards getting new buyers in the housing market.
-The autumn quarterly report by Strutt & Parker claims growth of 2 percent in UK properties in 2019.
-Residential stamp duty receipts grew 18 percent in the months from Q2 to Q3 2018 at £364 million, mainly, due to the rise in residential transactions.
+The autumn quarterly report by Strutt & Parker claims growth of 2 percent in UK property in 2019.
+Residential stamp duty receipts grew 18 percent in the months from Q2 to Q3 2018 at £364 million, mainly, due to the rise in property transactions.
 The transactions increased in the phase 11 percent from Q2 to Q3 2018, although, it was lower by 8 percent in the same period y-o-y.

 Cities like Birmingham are known for food, entertainment, transportation – where the proposed high-speed railway connectivity will link the cities in Midlands to Manchester and Leeds, expected to open by 2026 and 2033.
 Faster broadband, better job opportunities with flexible working opportunity, affordable homes, and improved connectivity are the key reasons for the rise in prices in the property market.